Sparky

 What Affects the Cost

 • Profile type.
-Simple cove cornice (the standard curved profile found in most Australian homes) is the cheapest to supply and install.
-Ornate and decorative profiles (Victorian, Art Deco, large chunky profiles) cost significantly more per metre.
-Custom-run profiles for heritage matching are at the premium end.
+Simple cove cornice is the cheapest to supply and install.
+Ornate and decorative profiles (Victorian, Art Deco, large chunky profiles) cost two to three times more per metre.
+Custom-run profiles for heritage matching sit at the premium end, with mould creation adding $200–$500 on top of the per-metre cost.

 • Number of rooms.
 More rooms means more linear metres and better per-metre pricing.
-A single room is a small-job premium.
+A single room carries a minimum-charge premium (most plasterers charge $250–$400 minimum call-out).

 • Ceiling height.
 Standard 2.4m ceilings are easy to work at from a step ladder.
-Heights above 2.7m need taller access, and very high or raked ceilings require scaffolding.
+Heights above 2.7m need taller access, and very high or raked ceilings require scaffolding at $100–$300 per day.

 • Removing old cornice.
-Taking off existing cornice and repairing the wall-ceiling join adds time and cost.
-The join underneath is rarely clean, so preparation work is needed before new cornice can be installed.
+Taking off existing cornice and repairing the wall-ceiling join adds $3–$6 per linear metre.
+The join underneath is rarely clean, so preparation work is needed before new cornice goes on.

-• Square-set conversion.
-Converting from cornice to a square-set finish (clean right angle, no cornice) costs more than installing cornice.
-Square-set requires a Level 5 plaster finish at the junction, which is more labour-intensive.
+• Square-set or shadowline conversion.
+Converting from cornice to square-set or shadowline costs more than replacing with new cornice.
+The Level 5 finishing at the junction is where the labour cost concentrates.

 • Heritage matching.
 If you need to match an existing profile in one room to cornice in adjacent rooms, and the profile is no longer manufactured, it must be custom-run from a mould.
-This is specialist work at a premium price.
+Specialist firms like Allplasta and Bailey Interiors create moulds from existing samples and run new lengths to match.

 City and Regional Price Comparison